 This pumpkin patch is like nothing you’ve ever experienced...it’s made entirely out of glass.
 Peruse beautiful, handblown glass pumpkins in a sea of autumn hues, each one expertly created by local and national artisans.
 All of the unique pumpkins on display are available for purchase; the perfect way to spice up your fall décor!

-Travel through the centuries at the Falmouth Museums on the Green's "Sins, Sips, and Secrets" (Saturday, October 22).
+Travel through the centuries at the Falmouth Museums on the Green's "Sins, Sips, and Secrets" (Saturday, October 21).
 Designed for history-lovers, this interactive tour of the 1790 Dr. Francis Wicks House offers mild chills and fascinating insights into Falmouth’s nefarious and unearthly history, including spirits in times past.
-The following week, the Museums on the Green offer a more kid-friendly Halloween event (Friday, October 28), which includes trick-or-treating at several historic properties on the campus, pumpkin painting, storytelling and a costume parade.
+The following week, the Museums on the Green offer a more kid-friendly Halloween event "Wicked on Wicks" (Friday, October 27), which includes trick-or-treating at several historic properties on the campus, pumpkin painting, storytelling and a costume parade.